drguthals/learnwithdrg/README.md

 Welcome to Learn with Dr. G!
 My name is Sarah and my goal is to create approachable first steps into coding and software engineering.

+## Where to Find Me

+I do a weekly show on [Microsoft's Channel 9](https://channel9.msdn.com/Shows/Learn-with-Dr-G), and I do bi-weekly Live Streams, which you can catch every other Tuesday from 3-3:55pm PT on [Learn TV](https://docs.microsoft.com/learn/tv)

 ## What is This?

 There is a lot you will find in this repo, including: